 What Is The Sampling Rate?

-Both the sampling rate as well as the bit-depth play a fundamental role in the quality of a digital recording.
+Both the sampling rate (not to be confused with the act of sampling music which I also have a guide on) as well as the bit-depth play a fundamental role in the quality of a digital recording.

 From the explanation you just read above, you’ll see that its function is a bit easier to communicate.
 The sampling rate, however, is more sophisticated.